 A record-shattering sophomore year of the Chicago genre festival comes to a close with big audiences, big stars, and big winners (Chicago, Illinois — 29 June 2018) The Music Box Theatre is honored to announce the juried winners of the 2018 edition of Cinepocalypse.
 As the festival wraps today, it is also immensely proud … Continue reading “Cinepocalypse announces 2018 award winners”

 A cornucopia of classic genre screenings, premieres, and events to take place at Chicago’s iconic Music Box Theatre.
 From June 21st through June 28th, a cornucopia of genre screenings and events will take place at the Music Box Theatre for its second annual Cinepocalypse.
-The film festival grinds together a gory cocktail of … Continue reading “Cinepocalypse fest from June 21 – 28 at Music Box”
+The film festival grinds together a gory cocktail of six classic … Continue reading “Cinepocalypse fest from June 21 – 28 at Music Box”

 The “highly entertaining” film investigates the “potential dark side” of a widely-accepted virtue Empathy, Inc. — a sci-fi thriller about a tech company that offers a VR experience of poverty to wealthy people — premieres June 24th at Chicago’s legendary Music Box Theatre.
 The film is part of the official selection for the second … Continue reading “‘Empathy, Inc.’ to premiere at Music Box Cinepocalypse”